PLN-team/pyPLNmodels/_sources/documentation.rst.txt

 based on the Poisson-Lognormal distribution.
 Each model has unique characteristics and serves different purposes.
 Covariates and offsets may be included in the models.

-The `.transform()` method is
-available for all models, extracting variables with more signal than the counts.

 Models
 ======